Posted on

 With the application of the last clear chance doctrine, Mike can still receive compensation for his neck injury – even though he partially caused the accident as an inattentive plaintiff.
 Becky was a negligent defendant.

-The burden is on the plaintiff to prove that the defendant had the last clear chance to avoid injuring the plaintiff.
+In states that follow the last clear chance doctrine, the burden is on you (the plaintiff) to prove that the defendant had the last clear chance to avoid injuring you.

 There are generally four variations of the last clear rule in jurisdictions that recognize the doctrine:

-- If the defendant was observant – knew what was going on but failed to stop it – and the plaintiff was helpless to stop the danger, the defendant is always liable.
+- If the defendant was observant – knew what was going on but failed to stop it – and you were helpless to stop the danger, the defendant is always liable.

-- If the defendant was observant, and the plaintiff was merely inattentive to the danger, the defendant is usually still liable.
+- If the defendant was observant, and you were merely inattentive to the danger, the defendant is usually still liable.

-- If the defendant was inattentive to the danger, he/she is usually still liable as long as the plaintiff was helpless.
+- If the defendant was inattentive to the danger, they are usually still liable as long as you were helpless.

-- If both the defendant and plaintiff were inattentive, then the last clear chance doctrine does not apply at all.
+- If both the defendant and you were inattentive, then the last clear chance doctrine does not apply at all.
 The defendant is not liable.

 What are contributory negligence laws?

-- if a plaintiff was found to have been negligent in a case – even in the smallest of ways,
+- if you were found to have been negligent in a case – even in the smallest of ways,

-- and the negligence of the plaintiff was a cause of the accident/injury,
+- and your negligence was a cause of the accident/injury,

-- then the plaintiff cannot recover any damages from the defendant, even if the defendant’s negligence did in fact contribute to the accident as well.
+- then you cannot recover any damages from the defendant, even if the defendant’s negligence did in fact contribute to the accident as well.

 - Alabama,